ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 ### Set up Interfaces

-In this section, we will configure the bond interfaces on both Brocade vRouters (Vyatta) to be linked to the subnets in the environment.
+In this section, we’ll configure the bond interfaces on both Brocade vRouters (Vyatta) to be linked to the subnets in the environment.
 Remember to replace our VLANs (1101, 1102, and 1103) with the corresponding VLANs in your environment.
 Also note that instructions made with <> should be replaced with your environment’s details (with the <> removed).

 Use the following commands to configure the bond interfaces on the Brocade vRouters (Vyatta).
 You must be in configure mode.